 “Anti-Hero” is the ninth studio album by Kneebody, an American band formed in 2001 in Santa Monica, California, known for their hybrid music of jazz-based instrumental ensemble that incorporates funk, hip-hop, rock, and electronic music.

-Kneebody was formed around jazz saxophonist Ben Wendel (tenor saxophone, effects) with Nate Wood (drums), Shane Endsley (trumpet, effects), Adam Benjamin (electric piano, piano, synth), and Kaveh Rastegar (bass, guitar) in 2001.
+Kneebody were formed around jazz saxophonist Ben Wendel (tenor saxophone, effects) with Nate Wood (drums), Shane Endsley (trumpet, effects), Adam Benjamin (electric piano, piano, synth), and Kaveh Rastegar (bass, guitar) in 2001.
 Their 2009 album “Twelve Songs by Charles Ives” with Theo Bleckmann was nominated for Best Classical Crossover Album in the 52nd Annual Grammy Awards.
 They made their major label debut with their album “The Line” released on Concord Records in 2013.

 The album “Anti-Hero” was recorded in 2015–2016, following up the collaboration album “Kneedelus” (2015) with electronic musician/record producer Daedelus, and was released on Motéma Music in 2017.